-If the end goal is to start an exercise centre, what comes in-between?
+If the end goal is to start an exercise center, what comes in-between?
+Is it the website, is it an effective SEO strategy for your gym?
 Use the planning period to create smaller, more achievable goals.

 While you should continue to create new goals for yourself as time goes on, the business plan for gym method is a sound starting point.

 If you have a solid plan and future in mind for your company, you’ll attract investors and potential business partners more easily.

 The centralised format will inspire confidence in those funding your venture.
 Plus, you can use the document to persuade others to work with you.